Mommy’s Goal: A Hapee Kiddie

 Part of making my kids happy is also making Mama happy.
-I realized that my kids don’t need a smart, successful, sexy, or rich Mama–they need a happy Mama.
+I realized that my kids don’t need a smart, successful, sexy, or rich Mama–they simply need a happy Mama.
 In order to do that, I needed to re-assess my life, my emotional triggers, and such.
 I have become more tolerant about the things that I cannot change.

 Hapee Kiddie Toothy Tales

 One of the ways of keeping that happy smile on your kids lips is for them to have healthy teeth.
-In our family, I am stickler to dental health, which is the reason why the kids brush regularly and we keep our bi-annual check up with our family dentist.
+In our family, I am a stickler to dental health, which is the reason why the kids brush regularly and we keep our bi-annual check up with our family dentist.